ygorml/ygorml/README.md

 I recently started my studies in Data Science and Artificial Intelligence, where I hope to create robust solutions, always striving for technical rigor and precision, which are mine characteristics.

+My credentials include a Post-degree in Software Engineering and I'm graduated in Naval Sciences with Electronics Emphasys from the Escola Naval, the higher education institution of the Brazilian Navy.

 **Background in**: Python, Electronics and Naval Operations Planning.

 ## 💻  What I am currently/done working on